msauterey/Machine-Learning-in-Matlab/Linear Regression/readme.md

 ## Multivariate Linear Regression model

 Implementation of linear regression with multiple variables to predict house prices in Portland, OR given two features: the size of the house and the number of bedrooms.

+In the multivariate case, the cost function can  be written in the following vectorized form:

 Plot of the cost function J versus number of iterations during a gradient descent.
 The cost function converges to a minimum after an appropriate learning rate was chosen.